kylerove/pediatricurologybook/_chapters/08-44_testicular_and_paratesticular_tumours_in_children.md

 All children with testicular and paratesticular malignancy require appropriate follow up and surveillance for a few years as per oncological protocols.
 This is to maintain active surveillance for recurrent disease, and to monitor for long term effects after surgery and treatment with chemotherapy and /or radiotherapy.

+## Key Points {:.key-points-head}

+* Majority of prepubertal testicular tumors are benign
+* Majority of malignant prepubertal testicular tumors are pure yolk cell tumors
+* Sex cord / Stromal testicular tumors are rare in childhood and largely tend to be benign
+* Majority of testicular tumors in AYA are malignant
+* Paratesticular rhabdomyosarcoma is the commonest paratesticular malignancy in children, but remains rare {:.key-points-list}

 ## Conclusions

 Majority of prepubertal testicular tumors are benign.
 TSS is safe to consider and recommended for prepubertal testicular tumours with clinical and USS characteristics of a benign lesion, and negative tumor markers.